 To get some inspiration, check out our archive of 20 years of shorts at depict.org

-Each year we enlist the expertise of a panel of prestigious industry professionals to select the winners.
+Each year, we enlist the expertise of a panel of prestigious industry professionals to select the winners.
 Previous jury members have included cinematographers such as Robbie Ryan BSC, Rachel Morrison A.S.C and Annemarie Lean-Vercoe FRPS, directors Peter Jackson and Roystan Tan and industry practitioners such as Sorcha Bacon (Producer and Try Hard Films founder), Catherine Bray (Channel 4’s Random Acts), Tabitha Jackson (Channel 4, Sundance), Chris Auty (National Film and Television School) and David Sproxton (Aardman Animations).
 All short-listed entries are also open to the Audience Award.

 The short-listed entries are also exhibited online at depict.org where from early September onwards they are open for votes towards an Audience Award.

 • £2,500 (GBP) Cash Awards thanks to sponsors including The Royal Photographic Society and Aardman Animations.

-• Career development support from NFTS, BFI NETWORK and Channel 4’s Random Acts.
+• Career development support from NFTS, BFI NETWORK, BAFTA and Channel 4’s Random Acts.

-• Winning shorts get complimentary BBFC certification and captioning and are made available for theatrical screenings to exhibitors across the UK.
+• Winning shorts get complimentary BBFC certification and captioning and are made available for theatrical / virtual screenings to exhibitors across the UK.

 • The duration of your film(s) must not exceed 90 seconds including titles and credits.